pecheylauren02/my-safari/README.md

 #### Navbar and Header

 <details><summary>Screenshots</summary>

 <img src="assets/images/readme_screenshots/navbar_desktop.png">

 _Navbar on desktop_

 <img src="assets/images/readme_screenshots/navbar_after_hover.png">

 _Navbar after hover_

 <img src="assets/images/readme_screenshots/navbar_ipad.png">

 _Navbar on iPad_

 <img src="assets/images/readme_screenshots/navbar_phone.png">

 _Navbar on phone_

 </details>

 - The navbar features the Sable Safari logo identically at the top left-corner of each page, so that the user can immediately identify what the website is about.
 - There are also four navigation links identically placed to the right: "About Us", "Accommodation", "Activities" and "Enquire", to allow for easy navigation to the different pages of the website.
-     - The user can easily navigate through each page, without needing to use the 'back' button to revert to a previous page.
+     - This is so the user can easily navigate through each page, without needing to use the 'back' button to revert to a previous page.
 - The page that the user is currently on differentiated by a bright orange border, to make it easy for users to see which page they are on.
 - When the user hovers over a navigation link, it changes colour from white to bright orange so the user can see which link they are about to click.
 - The navbar is fully responsive, and the reduces to icons only for smaller screens like Ipads, tablets and mobiles.

 #### Hero

 <details><summary>Screenshots</summary>

 <img src="assets/images/readme_screenshots/hero-ab.png">

 _About Us hero image_

 <img src="assets/images/readme_screenshots/hero-acc.png">

 _Accommodation hero image_

 <img src="assets/images/readme_screenshots/hero-act.png">

 _Activities hero image_

 <img src="assets/images/readme_screenshots/hero-en.png">

 _Enquire hero image_

 </details>

 - Each main page displays a hero image of a close-up encounter with a wild animal you would expect to see at Sable Safari.
 - The size of the hero images are large, with a small part of the next container visible to encourage the user to scroll further.
 - Each hero image has a gradient over it, to improve the legibility of the caption.